Many-Body Anti-Zeno Thermalization and Zeno Determinism in Monitored Hamiltonian Dynamics: Overview

 \section{Overview}

-Hamiltonian evolution can also be used to generate Haar-random states and is often more practical to implement in quantum simulation platforms.
-In our approach, we utilize a Hamiltonian that satisfies the eigenstate-thermalization-hypothesis (ETH) to drive the system toward Haar randomness.
-The entire system consists of the system with $n_{\rm s}$ qubits and the bath (ancillary) with $n_{\rm b}$ qubits.
-The total evolution time is fixed at $T$, during which we insert $n$ intermediate measurements on the bath qubits.
-As a result, each segment of unitary evolution lasts for $\Delta t=T/n$.
-The bath is measured and then reset after each segment.
-A schematic of the quantum circuit is shown in Fig. \ref{fig:Setup}.
-Different measurement outcomes yield different output states, collectively forming an ensemble.
-We adopt the frame potential to characterize the randomness of the ensemble quantitatively.
+We utilize a Hamiltonian that satisfies the eigenstate thermalization hypothesis (ETH) to drive the system toward Haar randomness.
+The full system comprises a system register of $n_{\rm s}$ qubits and a bath of $n_{\rm b}$ ancillary qubits, for a total of $n_{\rm all}=n_{\rm s}+n_{\rm b}$ qubits. \QZ{As shown in Fig.~\ref{fig:Setup}}, the total evolution time is fixed at $T$, during which we insert $n$ intermediate measurements on the bath qubits.
+The bath is measured and then reset after each segment. \QZ{We quantify the randomness of the measurement-generated pure-state ensemble using the frame potential.}

-For the Hamiltonian evolution process shown in Fig. \ref{fig:Setup}, the frame potential initially decreases and then increases depending on the number of measurements $n$, as illustrated by the blue curves in Fig. \ref{fig:Fn}.
-The initial decrease in the small-$n$ regime is well captured by the HDT theory, shown as the orange curves in Fig. \ref{fig:Fn}.
-In contrast, the increase in the large-$n$ regime can be explained by the quantum Zeno effect, represented by the green curves.
-These theoretical descriptions hold across different bath sizes, as demonstrated by the comparison between cases with a small number of bath qubits in Figs. \ref{fig:Fn}(a)(d) and those with a larger number of bath qubits in Figs. \ref{fig:Fn}(b)(c).
+For the Hamiltonian evolution process shown in Fig.~\ref{fig:Setup}, the frame potential initially decreases and then increases depending on the number of measurements $n$, as illustrated by the blue curves in Fig.~\ref{fig:Fn}.
+The initial decrease in the small-$n$ \QZ{AZE} regime is well captured by the HDT theory \QZ{(orange curves)}.
+In contrast, the increase in the large-$n$ regime can be explained by the quantum ZE \QZ{(green curves)}.
+These theoretical descriptions hold across different bath sizes, as demonstrated by the comparison between cases with a small number of bath qubits in Figs.~\ref{fig:Fn}(a)(d) and those with a larger number of bath qubits in Figs.~\ref{fig:Fn}(b)(c).

-When the total evolution time $T$ is large, the frame‑potential decrease saturates once $n$ approaches $n_{\rm sat}\sim O\left(\left(n_{\rm s}-{\rm log}_2 r\right)/n_{\rm b}\right)$, as indicated by the orange dashed lines in Fig. \ref{fig:Fn}(a)(b), where $r$ is a Hamiltonian dependent parameter.
-Beyond this point, the frame potential first saturates to a plateau, with fluctuations induced by dynamical revival from finite-system-size effect (see Appendix~\ref{app:revival}).
-After the plateau, the frame potential begins to increase due to the onset of the quantum Zeno effect, occurring around $n_{\rm Zeno}\sim O\left(\sqrt[\alpha]{T^{\alpha+1}/n_{\rm s}}\right)$, as indicated by the green dashed lines in Fig.~\ref{fig:Fn}(a)(b), where $\alpha$ is another Hamiltonian depended parameter.
+When the total evolution time $T$ is large, the frame‑potential decrease saturates once $n$ approaches $n_{\rm sat}\sim O\left(\left(n_{\rm s}-{\rm log}_2 r\right)/n_{\rm b}\right)$, as indicated by the orange dashed lines in Fig.~\ref{fig:Fn}(a)(b), where $r$ is a Hamiltonian dependent parameter.
+Beyond this point, the frame potential first saturates to a plateau, with fluctuations induced by dynamical revival from finite-system-size effect~(Appendix \ref{app:revival}).
+After the plateau, the frame potential begins to increase due to the onset of the quantum ZE, occurring around $n_{\rm Zeno}\sim O\left(\sqrt[\alpha]{T^{\alpha+1}/n_{\rm s}}\right)$, as indicated by the green dashed lines in Fig.~\ref{fig:Fn}(a)(b), where $\alpha$ is another Hamiltonian-dependent parameter.